jakobnissen/ErrorTypes.jl/docs/src/usage.md

 * A `ResultConstructor{T, Ok}` can be converted to `Result{T2, E}` if `T <: T2`.
 * A `ResultConstructor{E, Err}` can be converted to `Result{T, E2}` if `E <: E2`.

-The first rule merely state that a `Result` can be converted to another `Result` if both the success parameter (`Ok{T}`) and the error parameter (`Err{E}`) error types are a strict supertype.
+The first rule merely state that a `Result` can be converted to another `Result` if both the success parameter (`Ok{T}`) and the error parameter (`Err{E}`) error types are a supertype.
 It is intentionally NOT possible to e.g. convert a `Result{Int, String}` containing an `Ok` to a `Result{Int, Int}`, even if the `Ok` value contains an `Int` which is allowed in both of the `Result` types.
 The reason for this is that if it was allowed, whether or not conversions threw errors would depend on the _value_ of an error type, not the type.
 This type-unstable behaviour would defeat idea behind this package, namely to present edge cases as types, not values.

 The next two rules state that `ResultConstructors` have relaxed this requirement, and so a `ResultConstructors` constructed from an `Ok` or `Err` can be converted if only the `Ok{T}` or the `Err{E}` parameter, respectively, is a supertype, not necessarily both parameters.